 This is just fine for a youngster who is just starting out.
 As your child gains more years of practice, you can invest in something that might go up to 20 miles per hour.

 If speed worries you, there are models that have speed control so you as the parent can decide what speed limit you want given the terrain or the weather or anything else.
 This will prevent the go-kart from going too fast and risking any injuries.

-Once you have picked out the type of go-kart you want for your child, you still have to consider any necessary accessories.
+Once you have picked out the type of go karts for 9 year olds, you still have to consider any necessary accessories.
 There are certain safety features that might come in your go-kart model like a flag.

-Having a flag pitched to the back of the go-kart is a great way to keep tabs on your child at all times and this becomes particularly important if you happen to take them off road or outside of your local neighborhood.
+Having a flag pitched to the back of the go-kart is a great way to keep tabs on your child at all times and this becomes particularly important if you happen to take them off-road or outside of your local neighbourhood.